Rajp2294/RajParekh_Frontend_JavascriptLabSolution/README.md

 # RajParekh_Frontend_JavascriptLabSolution

-The Lab_Javascript_Solution consists:
+The Lab_Javascript_Solution consists below files:

-  quiz.html // The HTML code of the quiz template
+    1. quiz.html // The HTML code of the quiz template

-  main.css  // Styling of the quiz HTML template
+    2. main.css  // Styling of the quiz HTML template

-  index.js  //Logic for quiz application
+    3. index.js  //Logic for quiz application